Bozar/OneMoreLevel/user/doc/railgun.md

 > Someone draws a group of curious symbols on a wall.
 Rumors say that this is a user guide written in Dabus language, which opens a portal to Pillar of Skulls.
 Record these symbols if possible, so that Doomguy will be able to share them with his friends on the island.

 Finding curious symbols is a side quest that has no impact on your main quest.
 Complete it for fun or for extra challenge.
 A special wall marked as an upper case X is at least 10 steps away from your starting position.
 Try to move adjacent to it.
-After that, its symbol changes into an upper case P and it remains grey even if it is out of your sight.
+After that, its symbol changes into an upper case P.